-i Notice of Annual and Special Meeting of Shareholders 1 Management Proxy Circular 1 1.
-Solicitation of Proxies 1 2.
-Appointment of Proxyholders 1 3.(i) Revocation of Proxies 1 (ii) Notice-and-Access 1 (iii) Proxy-related Materials - Non-objecting Beneficial Owners 1 (iv) Payment to Deliver Materials to Objecting Beneficial Owners 2 4.
-Voting Securities and Principal Holders of Voting Securities 2 5.
-Business of the Meeting 8 6.
-Statement of Executive Compensation 8 6.1 Compensation Discussion and Analysis 15 6.2 Performance Graph 16 6.3 Summary Compensation Table 18 6.4 Incentive Plan Awards - Option-based and Share-based Awards 19 6.5 Incentive Plan Awards - Value Vested or Earned During the Year 19 6.6 Pension Plan Benefits - Defined Benefit Plan 21 6.7 Pension Plan Benefits - Defined Contribution Plans 21 6.8 Termination of Employment and Change of Control Benefits 24 7.
-Director Compensation 24 7.1 Director Compensation Table 25 7.2 Compensation of Directors - Narrative Discussion 26 7.3 Outstanding Option-Based Awards and Share-Based Awards 27 8.
-Securities Authorized for Issuance Under Equity Compensation Plans 33 9.
-Indebtedness of Directors and Executive Officers 34 10.
-Proposed Amendment to the Corporation's Articles of Amalgamation 34 11.
-Corporate Governance 42 12.
-Voting of Shares Represented by Management Proxy 42 13.
-Additional Information 42 14.
-Submission of Proposals 42 15.
-Approval of Directors A-1 Appendix "A"-Special Resolution Approving an Amendment to the Corporation's Articles of Amalgamation B-1 Appendix "B"-Mandate of The Board of Directors of Stella-Jones Inc.
+i Notice of Annual Meeting of Shareholders

+1 Management Proxy Circular

+1 1.
+Solicitation of Proxies

+1 2.
+Appointment of Proxyholders

+1 3.(i) Revocation of Proxies

+1 (ii) Notice-and-Access

+1 (iii) Proxy-related Materials - Non-Objecting Beneficial Owners

+1 (iv) Payment to Deliver Materials to Objecting Beneficial Owners

+2 4.
+Voting Securities and Principal Holders of Voting Securities

+2 5.
+Business of the Meeting

+8 6.
+Statement of Executive Compensation

+8 6.1 Compensation Discussion and Analysis

+15 6.2 Performance Graph

+16 6.3 Summary Compensation Table

+18 6.4 Incentive Plan Awards - Option-Based and Share-Based Awards

+19 6.5 Incentive Plan Awards - Value Vested or Earned During the Year

+19 6.6 Pension Plan Benefits - Defined Benefit Plan

+21 6.7 Pension Plan Benefits - Defined Contribution Plans

+21 6.8 Termination of Employment and Change of Control Benefits

+24 7.
+Director Compensation

+24 7.1 Director Compensation Table

+25 7.2 Compensation of Directors - Narrative Discussion

+26 7.3 Outstanding Option-Based Awards and Share-Based Awards

+27 8.
+Securities Authorized for Issuance Under Equity Compensation Plans

+33 9.
+Indebtedness of Directors and Executive Officers

+34 10.
+Interest of Informed Persons in Material Transactions

+34 11.
+Corporate Governance

+41 12.
+Voting of Shares Represented by Management Proxy

+41 13.
+Additional Information

+41 14.
+Submission of Proposals

+41 15.
+Approval of Directors

+A-1 Appendix "A"-Mandate of The Board of Directors of Stella-Jones Inc.

-Notice of Annual and Special Meeting of Shareholders
+Notice of Annual Meeting of Shareholders

-NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders of Stella-Jones Inc. (the "Corporation") will be held at the Hotel Omni Mont-Royal, 1050 Sherbrooke Street West, Montréal, Québec Canada, on Thursday, May 4, 2017, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders of Stella-Jones Inc. (the "Corporation") will be held at the Hotel Omni Mont-Royal, 1050 Sherbrooke Street West, Montréal, Québec Canada, on Thursday, May 3, 2018, at 10:00 a.m.
 (Montréal time), for the purposes of:

-- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2016, as well as the independent auditor's report thereon; - 2. electing directors: - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. considering, and if deemed advisable, adopting a special resolution, the complete text of which is annexed hereto as Appendix "A", to amend the Corporation's Articles of Amalgamation in order to increase the minimum and maximum number of directors of the Corporation from between one and 10 to between three and 12; and - 5. transacting such other business as may properly be brought before the meeting.
+- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2017, as well as the independent auditor's report thereon; - 2. electing directors: - 3. appointing auditors and authorizing the directors to fix their remuneration; and - 4. transacting such other business as may properly be brought before the meeting.